chesterheng/advanced-react-patterns/README.md

 ### How to implement the pattern

+- Identify parent and all its children
+- Create a context object in parent
+- All children will hook up to context object
+- All children can receive props from context object

+Parent Component: MediumClap - use a Provider to pass the current value to the tree below

+- Child Component: ClapIcon - get prop from context object
+- Child Component: ClapCountTotal - get prop from context object
+- Child Component: ClapCount - get prop from context object

 1. Create a context object to pass values into the tree of child components in parent component
 2. Use a Provider to pass the current value to the tree below
 3. Returns a memoized state
 4. Accepts a value prop to be passed to consuming components that are descendants of this Provider
 5. Use the special children prop to pass children elements directly into Parent component
 6. Get prop from context object instead from parent prop

-Parent Component: MediumClap - use a Provider to pass the current value to the tree below
-- Child Component: ClapIcon - get prop from context object
-- Child Component: ClapCountTotal - get prop from context object
-- Child Component: ClapCount - get prop from context object

 ```javascript
 // 1.
 Create a context object to pass values into the tree of child components in parent component